Dog doused with gasoline, set on fire May 7 dies in Tucson

 Finley remains jailed on suspicion of arson of an occupied structure, criminal damage and animal cruelty.

-It was unclear Sunday if she has a lawyer yet.
+It was unclear Sunday if she has a lawyer.